Obituary of Frances Cooke Patch

 She married her husband in 1962 and the couple settled in Cabin John, MD for the next half century where they raised their two children.
 She was an active volunteer in her children's lives, serving on PTA executive committees and leading a Girl Scout troop for many years.
 Along with several talented colleagues, she co-founded Counterparts in 1984, a professional services business and later worked for The Dreiford Group until her retirement in 2001.
 Following her retirement, Fran volunteered in the panda program at the Smithsonian National Zoo and was the "matriarch" of a Cabin John-based book club.
 In 2015, she moved to Riderwood Village and joined its Continuing Education Committee where she later served as co-chair.

 Fran, or "Cooke" as she was known to family, loved to travel, cook for others, and read.
 She and her husband were avid birdwatchers and loved to spend their free time off the beaten path.
 According to many opponents, she was also a formidable Scrabble player.

 A memorial service will be held on August 10, 2019 at the Riderwood Village Chapel in Silver Spring, MD.
 In lieu of flowers, donations may be made to Montgomery Hospice (1355 Piccard Drive, Suite 100, Rockville, MD 20850) or to Audubon Maryland-DC (2901 E. Baltimore St.- Box 2 Baltimore, MD 21224).

-To plant a beautiful memorial tree in memory of Frances Patch, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Frances Patch, please visit Tribute Store